 The term ‘brilliant’ is in fact an abbreviation of ‘brilliant cut’; a method of cutting a diamond that optimizes its appearance as well as the way it reflects light.
 ‘Cut’ can refer both to the shape and the cut quality of a diamond.
 The latter is one of the 4 C’s, designed to describe the quality of diamonds.
 A well cut diamond has a higher reflection.
 A brilliant cut diamond, with the ideal number of 57 facets, therefore has a more intense brilliance and a higher appeal.

 Of all diamond shapes, the brilliant cut shines the brightest.
-This is why this diamond shape is highly sought after for engagement rings.
+This is why this diamond shape is highly sought after for engagement rings, a classic white gold ring with a brilliant or delicate brilliant earrings.

 The cut quality of a diamond refers to its proportions, its symmetry and its polish and is therefore one of the most important characteristics of a diamond.
 If its depth is too deep or too shallow, the light that enters the diamond through its crown will escape instead of being reflected.